 Total amount spent on energy conservation equipments - Rs.
-11 Lakhs
+19 Lakhs

-(c) As a consequence of the above measures, there has been a reduction in the energy consumption of 1.4% in electricity & 2.4% in light diesel oil per unit of production.
+(c) As a consequence of the above measures, there has been a reduction in the energy consumption per unit of production by 4.00% in light diesel oil and by 2.00% in natural gas.
+However there has been an increase by 1.90% in electricity per unit of production, primarily due to the installed additional environment measures at Ankleshwar.